rjkiv/jeff-template/README.md

-decomp-toolkit Project Template
+jeff Project Template
 ===============================

-If starting a new GameCube / Wii decompilation project, this repository can be used as a scaffold.
+If starting a new Xbox 360 decompilation project, this repository can be used as a scaffold.

-See [decomp-toolkit](https://github.com/encounter/decomp-toolkit) for background on the concept and more information on the tooling used.
+See [jeff](https://github.com/rjkiv/jeff) for background on the concept and more information on the tooling used.

 Documentation
 -------------